akinhwan/bens-blog-boilerplate/content/blog/hackathons.md

 ## Middle phase

-### Breaks

-- Remember to take frequent walks, stand up and stretch.
-Don't stay crouched over a computer all day and night.
-Better blood circulation leads to a happier and clearer mind.
-Intense focus notoriously fogs the mind, and can make it feel palpably sluggish.
-Take a few deep breaths through your nose, as breathing through your mouth will aggravate an anxiety response.
-- Avoid additional screen time on your smartphone, because you've probably been using a screen all day.
-- Go meet other teams.
-Don't bug them, just ask them how its going.
-Chat with people you run into on the way to the bathroom, or grabbing a snack.
-Don't prod about what their idea is or anything they aren't willing to divulge.
-This is not about scouting out the other teams, but to share in the struggle.
-As tempting as it may be to speculate on what the competition is doing, ignore them.
-Looking in your back-mirror won't help you get to where your team ultimately wants to end up.

-### Help

-- Normally there will be mentors walking around, or seated in a special area of the event space.
-Be sure to take advantage of their presence.
-Get the most out of your question, by succinctly representing your idea, telling them what you've tried already, and by listening to everything they say before you respond.
-- Hackathons can get stressful, I recommend you leave the premises ocassionally and observe nature.
-Watch the squirrels and birds outside if there's still daylight, and people watch drivers-by if it's night time.
-Just get good at taking your mind off of things.
-It isn't normal to be so singularly focused for such a prolonged period.
-Look forward to what you'll do when this hackathon is all over.

-### Converge

-- Be sure to occasionally check in on each other, and take stock of your progress.
-Shorten the feedback cycles, because you're staring at a very tight deadline.
-Don't over do it though, I once observed a team do stand-ups every 30 minutes and I overheard one of them complain about how time-sucking these were.
-Be self-aware and team-aware, only incorporate these tactics if you see a return on them in the form of either increased clarity or motivation.
-- Teams need to talk in order to get on the same page about things.
-But in order to implement what you talked about, you need to get quiet and put your heads down.
-Be on either side of this coin, but don't be in the middle.
-Make very deliberate and conscious choices as to whether you are converging or diverging.
-Working with a team can be like a game of telephone.
-It is a fine balance that you and your team will need to feel out.
-I've never pre-scheduled out this time, normally our team would converge when one of us is confused or at a road block.
-We would diverge once clear on the next incremental step.

 ### Design Thinking

 - Utilize sticky notes, whiteboards, rough sketches, to get anything and everything out into the air.